 Pentamidine is embryotoxic but not teratogenic in rats and rabbits.135

-Pneumonia during pregnancy increases rates of preterm labor and delivery.
-Pregnant women with pneumonia after 20 weeks’ gestation should be monitored for evidence of contractions (BIII).
+All-cause pneumonia during pregnancy increases rates of preterm labor and delivery.
+Pregnant women with pneumonia after week 20 of gestation should be closely monitored for evidence of contractions (BIII).

 Indications for Initiating Primary Prophylaxis: